Coalfire-Research/Red-Baron/modules/aws/dns-c2/README.md

 # dns-c2

 Creates a DNS C2 server in AWS.
+SSH keys for each instance will be outputted to the ssh_keys folder.

 # Example